coneill-math/m2r/README.md

 #  [1]  TRUE FALSE
 ```

 Notice that there are many variables returned by `m2_ls()` that we didn't make.
 Most of those are created internally by **m2r** in order to facilitate the connection, so you won't want to access them.
-Others, however are ok to access directly:
+Others, however, are ok to access directly:

 ``` r
 m2("m2o3")